Exerqtor/Voron/Mods/pepe_pack/README.md

 ###### Description:
 - Added two new cable chanels that tuck in right under the rear extrusion on a Trident..
-- Totally reworked the drill template so that it's more printer and OCD friendly, with the added holes for those who want to use "my" cable channels.
+- Totally re-worked the drill template so that it's more printer and OCD friendly, with the added holes for those who want to use "my" cable channels.
 - Added side entry PTFE coupling points.
 - Fixed some issues with the CAD for the main housing.